 Goring CE Primary: Curriculum Intent: PE

-At Goring C of E Primary, we strive to create a culture which will inspire an active generation, who enjoy PE and encourage each other to achieve their best.
+At Goring C of E Primary, we will create a culture which will inspire an active generation, who enjoy PE and encourage each other to achieve their best.

-- develop competence and confidence in a broad range of activities
+- develop competence and confidence in a broad range of physical activities

 - lead healthy, active lives

-Our aspiration is that every child adopts a positive mind-set and believe that anything can be achieved with determination and resilience.
-We offer a varied and stimulating program of activity allowing all children to progress physically through an inclusive curriculum.
-Every child is given the opportunity to engage in extra-curricular activities before, during and after school, in addition to competitive sporting events run by local clubs and Worthing Schools’ Sport Association.
+Our aspiration is that every child adopts a positive mind-set and believes that anything can be achieved with determination and resilience.
+We offer an ambitious, varied and stimulating program of activity allowing all children to progress physically through an inclusive curriculum.
+Every child is given the opportunity to engage in extra-curricular activities before, during and after school, in addition to competitive sporting events run by local clubs and the Worthing Schools’ Sport Association.

 “Don’t put a limit on anything.
 The more you dream, the further you get.”
 Michael Phelps

 At Goring CE Primary, all children participate in two sessions of PE each week, involving enjoyable, challenging and progressive learning through the delivery of a range of sporting and physical activities.
 These include: invasion games, bat and ball games, striking and fielding, body conditioning, fitness and health, gymnastics, dance, athletics, swimming and OAA (Outdoor and Adventure Activities).

 Positive mental health, as well as physical health and well-being, is a focus throughout all PE sessions at Goring, and is embedded in lessons from Reception to Year 6.

 We teach the PE Primary National Curriculum, which is mapped into our Long Term Overview, and more specifically in our ‘Progression of Skills’.
 We follow comprehensive planning from the ‘Activ8’ scheme, and each half term, children focus on two different areas of sport or physical activity; this usually comprises of one indoor session in the school hall, and one outdoor session on the field or playground.